-Many people observed, however, that the countries chosen were in most cases largely populated by people of the Muslim faith, while many non-Muslim countries were left off the list despite seeming to fit the criteria.
+Many people observed, however, that the countries chosen were in most cases largely populated by people of the Muslim faith.
+Meanwhile, many non-Muslim countries were left off the list, despite seeming to fit the criteria.
 Hence the collected orders are often referred to as the "Muslim Ban."

 While the lawsuits were ongoing, the Supreme Court partially upheld the travel bans in 2018, stating that they come within the President's broad powers over immigration and national security.
 The Court also stated that the President "lawfully executed his broad discretion" to prevent the entry of noncitizens whose entry would "be detrimental the interests of the United States" because of the security risk posed.

 Nevertheless, the lawsuits weren't over.
 Both advocates and many judges continue to look skeptically upon these country-based or "Muslim" travel bans.
 Whether Biden's order will similarly inspire lawsuits from Trump-adherents remains to be seen.

 New applicants for visas from the affected country should no longer face barriers to U.S. entry.
 Unfortunately, the news isn't as good for all categories of people whose past visa applications were denied.

 The Department of State declared, after a review of the matter that:

 For more on this, see the DOS's March, 2021 announcement.

 Effective Date: January 21, 2021